RaviSingla23/Hospital-Management-System/README.md

 ## Requirements
 1)Netbeans

 2)java jdk

 3)Oracle database

 ## Installation
 install all the requirements.

-Import the export.sql file provided into the oracle database. connect to the oracle databse using ojdbc(ojdbc6.jar) driver provided in the repository.
+Import the 'export.sql' file provided into the oracle database.

+connect to the oracle databse using ojdbc(ojdbc6.jar) driver provided in the repository.

 ## ScreenShots